+44 (0) 207 252 3900 firstname.lastname@example.org

 Dressing like a street style star is now arguably as aspirational – and even slightly cooler – than dressing like a celebrity.

 Street-style shots are reality, however a structured version.
 They have the street backdrop, the “real” working woman as opposed to the fashion shoot, the reportage shots, crucially, they are curated.

 In the fashion world- there is no such thing as a free lunch.
 Influencers, bloggers and photographers would agree.
 In the fashion world there is always a price to pay.

-Whilst photographers from all over the world hord to the doors of the likes of Paris and Milan catwalks.
+Whilst photographers from all over the world head to the likes of Paris and Milan catwalks.
 Influencers seem to get off free by “regraming” or simply extracting the photographers images from the web and hash tagging them.
 Seems like a simple life one would say?
 More importantly who is really doing the work and who is benefiting from this?

-Photographers have unionized and created a campaign called #NoFreePhotos campaign in the hope of terminating influencers and bloggers from illegally using the photographers work without their permission.
+Photographers have unionised and created a campaign called #NoFreePhotos campaign in the hope of terminating influencers and bloggers from illegally using the photographers work without their permission.

 However there is always two sides to a coin?
 So is street style free or is it not?